 Millions of people—about 10% of the US adult population—experience chronic insomnia.1

-“Chronic insomnia disorder is different than a bad night of sleep here and then,” says Jennifer L. Martin, PhD, professor of medicine at the David Geffen School of Medicine at the University of California, Los Angeles.
-“Those with chronic insomnia haven’t been sleeping well for months, and it impacts their functioning during the day.”
+“Chronic insomnia disorder is different than a bad night of sleep here and then,” says Jennifer L. Martin, PhD, professor of medicine at the David Geffen School of Medicine at the University of California, Los Angeles, coauthor of a new clinical practice guideline issued by the American Academy of Sleep Medicine (AASM).2 “Those with chronic insomnia haven’t been sleeping well for months, and it impacts their functioning during the day.”

 A person with chronic insomnia disorder will regularly experience fatigue or sleepiness; feel dissatisfied with sleep; have trouble concentrating; feel depressed, anxious, or irritable; and have low motivation or energy.

-The treatment of chronic insomnia disorder using behavioral and psychological therapy in adult patients is the subject of a new clinical practice guideline issued by the American Academy of Sleep Medicine (AASM).
-The new recommendations, which were written by a task force of experts in sleep medicine (including sleep psychology), are intended to help healthcare providers select the most appropriate treatment for patients with chronic insomnia disorder.2
+The treatment of chronic insomnia disorder using behavioral and psychological therapy in adult patients is the subject of a new AASM guideline.
+The recommendations, written by a task force of experts in sleep medicine (including sleep psychology), are intended to help healthcare providers select the most appropriate treatment for patients.

 The task force evaluated the best available treatment options among both single- and multi-component interventions.
 The included interventions were cognitive-behavioral therapy for insomnia (CBT-I), brief therapies for insomnia, stimulus control, sleep restriction therapy, relaxation training, sleep hygiene, biofeedback, paradoxical intention, intensive sleep retraining, and mindfulness.